 Gain or loss.
 Add any repossession costs to your basis in the obligation.
 If the FMV of the property you repossess is more than this total, you have a gain.
-Because it is gain on the installment obligation, it is all ordinary income.
+This is gain on the installment obligation, so it is all ordinary income.
 If the FMV of the repossessed property is less than the total of your basis plus repossession costs, you have a loss.
-Because you included the full gain in income in the year of sale, the loss is a bad debt.
+You included the full gain in income in the year of sale, so the loss is a bad debt.
 How you deduct the bad debt depends on whether you sold business or nonbusiness property in the original sale.
-See Publication 550 for information on nonbusiness bad debts and chapter 11 of Publication 535 for information on business bad debts.
+See chapter 4 of Publication 550 for information on nonbusiness bad debts and chapter 11 of Publication 535 for information on business bad debts.